Domino Apps provide built-in security features that control what users can access and interact with from your App.

 -

-In Publish Domino App from the Data menu - choose Mount NetApp Volumes to App file system.
-This disables direct filesystem access to Volumes and ensures access is routed through Domino’s API.
+In Publish Domino App on the Data menu, select Mount NetApp Volumes to App file system.

 -